admin-remix/canvas-sheet/README.md

 Canvas-Sheet handles many events automatically:

 - Click to select cells
-- Double-click to edit cells
+- Double-click/tab/enter to edit cells
 - Click and drag or shift click to select ranges
 - Keyboard navigation (arrow keys, tab, enter, escape)
 - Copy/paste support
 - Column/row resizing
+- Press delete on a column header to delete the column (if removable is true)
+- Press delete on selected rows to delete the rows

 ## Browser Support